edamla/mediterraneanagency/_books/2021-09-01-little-finger.md

 # For adding excerpt add <!--more--> and break the line
 ---
 Like a sparrow, our author continues to hop from branch to branch in this book as well.
-While read- ing the book, sometimes you find yourself in front of a spider’s web at the end of a thread, and other times, you are at the farthest point of a flat planet catching stars with a fishing line.
+While reading the book, sometimes you find yourself in front of a spider’s web at the end of a thread, and other times, you are at the farthest point of a flat planet catching stars with a fishing line.
 Amidst all these diversities, our author does not neglect to dedicate himself to sparrows.
-After all, our fingers are like sparrows; they should be used in a manner appro- priate to their purposes, shouldn’t they?
+After all, our fingers are like sparrows; they should be used in a manner appropriate to their purposes, shouldn’t they?
 “When I feel that a word is missing from my life, my heart aches deeply.
 I’m sure you also experience this to some extent.
 Wouldn’t it be nice if someone could